Kill It Kid: History

+Formation

-Kill it Kid met and formed in Bath, where its original band members lived (most were students at Bath Spa University): "I [Chris] was gigging on my own doing solo pre war acoustic blues, Steph was doing similar on the other side of the scale, Bessie Smith and all the early female blues.
+Kill it Kid met and formed in Bath, where its original band members lived, most of whom were students at Bath Spa University.
+According to vocalist Chris Turpin, in an interview in 2011:

+I was gigging on my own doing solo pre war acoustic blues, Steph was doing similar on the other side of the scale, Bessie Smith and all the early female blues.
 We started playing together in different little groups, I was playing behind her in some jazz concerts and she had come to see my shows.
-Marc [sic.] saw me at a solo gig, he backed me at some gigs. we then decided to get everyone in a room together."
+Mark saw me at a solo gig, he backed me at some gigs. we then decided to get everyone in a room together.

-In February 2008, John Parish (producer of PJ Harvey, Eels) was invited by a tutor at the University Chris, Marc & Steph attended to discuss recording.
-He took a group into the studio whilst students watched – Big Brother style.
-Kill It Kid were that guinea pig band.
-"We sat and slogged for 12-hour days singing over and over again trying to get these songs right whilst 20 or so students sat the other room listening" explained KIK's vocalist Chris Turpin.
+In February 2008, a tutor at the university invited John Parish, the producer of PJ Harvey and Eels, to discuss recording with Chris, Marc and Steph.
+He took a group into the studio while students watched, "we sat and slogged for 12-hour days singing over and over again trying to get these songs right whilst 20 or so students sat the other room listening" explained Chris Turpin.
 "It was a bit strange – I don't know if there was tutoring going on or what."
 The finished product became their debut EP, which drew increasing label interest.